v-h-gn/lectures/published/csci_2510/week_03/monday/slides.md

 :: content ::

-#### As we talked about before, illegal copying is pervasive due to he Internet allows copies to spread quickly and widely!
+#### As we talked about before, illegal copying is pervasive due to the Internet allowing copies to spread quickly and widely!

 <br>